TradeControl/tradecontrol.github.io/tutorials/installing-web.md

 ## Instructions

+Estimated completion time 10-15 minutes.

 ### Start-up

 The app requires authentication to get past the home page.
 The first user to register their email address and password with the app is assigned an administrator role with login rights.
 Log on and you will be taken to the Initialisation form where you enter business identity and bank details.
 This form can be re-run from the System menu at any point, so you can re-boot the business after trying out the tutorials.
 Because each setting is remembered, it is worth entering in the correct values first time round.
 All these settings can also be amended from within an initialised business.
 If there is an error, you do not need to start from scratch.

 The installation template you select determines how the business will be configured.
-If you are working through [the web app tutorial]({{ site.url}}/tutorials/cash-book-web) make sure you select template zero.
-You can change the year end to the previous month if you want to replicate a year end.
-However, because the accounts are presented monthly, this is not important.
+The HMRC templates map cash to tax return codes, and therefore significantly simplify the submission process.
+You just enter in the corresponding values when filing your accounts.
+If you are working through [the web app tutorial]({{ site.url}}/tutorials/cash-book-web), change the year end to the previous month to replicate a year end.
+Otherwise, choose the start month you registered with HMRC.|

 ![initialisation]({{ site.url }}/images/web_initialisation.png)